 If you set campaign pacing and then apply group pacing, the group pacing overrides any campaign pacing settings.

-Campaign pacing is supported with dayparting, if you specify your times in Eastern time.
+Campaign pacing is supported with dayparting, if you specify your times in Eastern Time.
 Note that campaign pacing is automatically turned off when you use local times for dayparting:

-To Enable Group Pacing
+Enabling Group Pacing

 - When you create a group, set your group's Budget.